 This will run a server with a web application called jupyter, which is used to create interactive python notebooks.
 To connect to this application, copy the URL that has been printed to the terminal (it will be something like http://localhost:8888/?token=2a3ba37cd1...) and paste it into the URL bar of a web browser.
-You will see the list of folders contained in the home.
+You will see a list of folders: these are folders on the remote Amazon computer.
 We will use jupyter in section 5 and optionally in other sections as well.

-Now open another terminal, and type workon aiida here too.
+Now launch an identical ssh connection (again, as explained above) in another terminal, and type workon aiida here too.
 This terminal is the one you will actually use in this tutorial.